umxr/sanity-go/README.md

 ## Contributing

 Contributions are welcome!
-If you're interested in contributing, please:

-- Fork the repository
-- Create a feature branch (`git checkout -b feature/AmazingFeature`)
-- Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-- Push to the branch (`git push origin feature/AmazingFeature`)
-- Open a pull request
+For more information on how to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License